-The A level route is not for everyone and if you would prefer less exams and more course work then BTECS are ideal.
+The A level route is not for everyone and if you would prefer less exams and more course work then BTECS may be ideal.

-If you would prefer a mixture of classroom study, practical learning and work experience, perhaps the T level may be a good choice.
+If you would prefer a mixture of classroom study, practical learning and up to 45 days in work experience, perhaps the T level may be a good choice.

 At this point you may have some ideas and want to explore what education is available, but before you start, here are a few things to think a about.